FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Flexion of the wrist is intact.

-Sensation is decreased on the lateral dorsal hand.
+Sensation is decreased on the lateral dorsal hand and posterior arm.

 Of the following options, which is the most appropriate diagnosis?